YoungBorobey/Game/README.md

 # Console game
-Download main.out or main.exe to play
+Download main.out or main.exe to play <br/>
 Also download directory 'res' with the map in it.
-You may change the map.map<br/> Also you can delete it and launch the game: new random map will be created
+You may change the map.map <br/> Also you can delete it and launch the game: new random map will be created

 Possible enemies: rat, dog, wolf.